If you are in a bar in South Korea and everybody raises their glass, do you know what to say? “Cheers” in Korean, of course!

 So let’s raise our glasses and say, “Cheers!”

 The word for “cheers” in the Korean language is 건배 (geonbae).
 This means “empty glass,” so is similar to the expression “bottom’s up.”

 Japanese and Chinese speakers will notice the similarities between this word and the word for “cheers” in those languages (the Chinese word “ganbei” and the Japanese word “kanpai”).
 This is because the word is based on Chinese characters.
 Remembering the meaning of these characters can help you learn Korean words quickly when your Korean reaches an intermediate level.

 How to use the word 건배 (geonbae)

-건배 (geonbae) is usually said by itself, rather than as part of a phrase or sentence.
+건배 (geonbae) is usually said by itself rather than part of a phrase or sentence.
 If somebody says 건배 (geonbae) to you, then the correct response is simply to say the Korean word 건배 (geonbae) back to them.